-You need a certain amount of iodine in your body in order for it to make a chemical known as thyroid hormone.
-Thyroid hormone controls your metabolism and other important body functions.
+Your body needs a certain amount of iodine to make thyroid hormone.
+Thyroid hormone controls your metabolism and other essential body functions.

-Your body doesn’t naturally make iodine, so the only way to get this nutrient is through your diet.
+Your body doesn’t naturally make iodine, so your diet is the only way to get it.
 Adults typically require 150 micrograms (mcg) per day.
-Pregnant and breastfeeding women need 200 mcg per day.
-Iodine is found in many types of foods.
-It’s most concentrated in foods like:
+Pregnant people need 220 mcg per day, while those who are nursing need 290 mcg daily.

 Swelling of the thyroid glands in the neck